roihezkiyahu/HITL-demo/blog_post.md

 ### The Agent Node

-**Key Insight:** This node ensures the system message is always present and handles edge cases where the model needs prompting.
+This node ensures the system message is always present and handles edge cases where the model needs prompting.

 The agent node calls the language model with bound tools: